 Natural Rate of Unemployment, Its Components, and Recent Trends

 The natural rate of unemployment is a combination of frictional, structural, and surplus unemployment.
 Even a healthy economy will have this level of unemployment because workers are always coming and going, looking for better jobs.
 This jobless status, until they find that new job, is the natural rate of unemployment.

-The Federal Reserve estimates this rate to be between 4.5 percent and 5.0 percent.
+The Federal Reserve estimates this rate to be between 4.5 percent and 5 percent.
 Both fiscal and monetary policymakers use that rate as the goal of full employment.
 They use 2 percent as the target inflation rate.
-They also consider the ideal GDP growth rate to be between 2 percent and 3 percent.
+They also consider the ideal gross domestic product growth rate to be between 2 percent and 3 percent.
 They must try to balance these three goals when setting interest rates.
 The Fed encourages Congress to consider all three goals when setting tax rates or spending levels.

 Three Components of the Natural Rate of Unemployment

 Even in a healthy economy, there is some level of unemployment for three reasons:

 - Structural Unemployment – As the economy evolves, there is an unavoidable mismatch between workers' job skills and employers' needs.
 It happens when workers are displaced by technology, as when robots take over manufacturing jobs.
 It also occurs when factories move to cheaper locations.
 That's what happened after the North American Free Trade Agreement was signed.
 When baby boomers reached their 30s and had fewer children, there was less need for daycare workers.
 Structural unemployment remains until workers receive new training.

 Why You Don't Want Zero Unemployment

 The only way an economy could have a zero percent unemployment rate is if it is severely overheated.
 Even then, wages would probably rise before unemployment fell to absolute zero.

 The United States has never experienced zero unemployment.
 The lowest rate was 2.5 percent in May and June 1953.
-It occurred because the economy overheated during to the Korean War.
+It occurred because the economy overheated during the Korean War.
 When this bubble burst, it kicked off the recession of 1953.